abgox/scoop-tools/readme.md

     - It uses `git stash` to undo.
     - If you still need these changes, you can use `git stash pop`.
 For details, refer to [git stash](https://git-scm.com/docs/git-stash)

-    ```powershell
+    ```shell
     scoop-install -reset
     ```

   - If you want to install `abyss/abgox.InputTip-zip` without updating Scoop, you can use `-u` or `--no-update-scoop`.

-    ```powershell
+    ```shell
-    scoop-install abyss/Microsoft.PowerShell -u
+    scoop-install abyss/Microsoft.PowerToys -u
     ```

   - If you don't also want to use the download cache, you can use `-k` or `--no-cache`.

-    ```powershell
+    ```shell
-    scoop-install abyss/Microsoft.PowerShell -u --no-cache
+    scoop-install abyss/Microsoft.PowerToys -u --no-cache
     ```

 ## How It Works

 > [!Tip]
 >
-> When you run `scoop-install abyss/Microsoft.PowerShell`, it goes through the following process:
+> When you run `scoop-install abyss/Microsoft.PowerToys`, it goes through the following process:

 1. `scoop-install` reads the following two configuration values:

    - `scoop-install-url-replace-from`
    - `scoop-install-url-replace-to`

-2. It replaces `url` in the manifest file of `abyss/Microsoft.PowerShell` based on these configurations.
+2. It replaces `url` in the manifest file of `abyss/Microsoft.PowerToys` based on these configurations.

    - For example, if you use the following configuration: